spotbot2k/pimcore-scan/README.md

 Simple scaner for [Pimcore](https://github.com/pimcore/pimcore).
 It is not ment to be used as a voulnerability scaner but rather for service and maintenance.

+At this point is still in early development state.

 ## Installation

 ``` bash